toverainc/willow/README.md

 Docker, building, configuring, flashing, etc is a pain.
 There are several approaches we plan to take to avoid this and ease the barrier to entry for users to get started.

 ### Dynamic Configuration
-With something like a Willow Home Assistant component and websocket support we can enable all kinds of interesting dynamic configuration updates and tighter overall configurations.
+With something like a Willow Home Assistant or openHAB component and websocket support we can enable all kinds of interesting dynamic configuration updates and tighter overall configurations.

 ### Over the Air Firmware Updates
 ESP IDF and ESP BOX has robust support for over the air firmware (OTA) updates.
 Down the road we will support them.